Gifty04/SCPA_CALCULATION_DS/README.md

 KeyError: "['COMM'] not in index"
 The column 'COMM' may be missing from your dataset.
 Check the column names and update the script accordingly.
-FileNotFoundError: No such file or directory: 'data.csv' Ensure that the dataset file (data.csv) is present in the correct directory.
+FileNotFoundError: No such file or directory: 'SEM.csv' Ensure that the dataset file (data.csv) is present in the correct directory.
 ModuleNotFoundError: No module named 'pandas'
 Run pip install pandas to install the missing dependency.